Task

 >

-The detail type of the event, which helps subscribers filter and route events.
-Can be a static string or a JSONata expression.
+The detail type of the event.
+This helps subscribers filter and route events.
+This can be a string or JSONata expression.

 events[].source?